 - Visit me during office hours.
 If those hours don't work for you, make an appointment. - Check Moodle for current assignments and calendar (You are expected to learn how to log in to Moodle and use it.
 Find the link on the LBCC webpage and on my instructor WR122 website.
-You will be uploading drafts of essays onto our Moodle site.) - E-mail me or phone (see p.
-1 of syllabus) - Visit the Writing Center in the Learning Center. - Visit the computer labs available in Forum, Learning Center, and library. - Use LBCC's online writing lab (OWL) to submit writing online for feedback.
-You will find a link on my LBCC webpage.
+You will be uploading drafts of essays into a Turnitin link on our Moodle site.) - E-mail me or phone (see p.
+1 of syllabus) - Visit the Writing Center in the Learning Center. - Visit the computer labs available in the Learning Center and the library. - Use LBCC's online writing lab (OWL) to submit writing online for feedback.
+You will find a link on my LBCC instructor page.

-Center for Accessibility Resources:
+Center for Accessibility Resources (CFAR):